 This can be achieved through a variety of structures.
 Non-profit owned parks are one way.
 Resident-owned cooperatives are another.

 To get there, we need more actors to participate in manufactured housing.
 This includes foundations, county governments, state housing finance agencies, planners, and banks.

 Research and Policy

-- The Myths and Realities of Manufactured Housing, published by the Federal Reserve, looks at the financing market for manufactured homes.
+Published by the Federal Reserve.
+Looks at the financing market for manufactured homes.

-- “Transforming Trailers into Assets” published by the University of North Carolina’s School of Government, outlines how non-profit ownership can create opportunities for the revitalization of distressed parks.
+Published by the University of North Carolina’s School of Government.
+Outlines how non-profit ownership can create opportunities for the revitalization of distressed parks.